-As the new PMP syllabus highlights the key areas of processes, people, and business environment.
+The new PMP syllabus highlights the key processes, people, and business environment areas.
 Project management principles focus on providing guidelines to project managers for managing people.
 These principles include:

-Team: Creation of collaborative environment for the project team
+- Team: Creation of a collaborative environment for the project team

-Adaptability and resilience: Embracing adaptability and resiliency to project team
+- Adaptability and resilience: Embracing adaptability and resiliency to a project team

-This part describes the link between the standard of project management and PMBOK guide.
+This part describes the link between the project management standard and the PMBOK guide.

 Project Performance Domains:

 The domains mentioned here establish an integrated system for delivering projects with the desired outcomes.

 - Stakeholder: PMP aspirants learn to perform stakeholder analysis to maintain a healthy relationship.

 - Team: Activities related to managing people who produce results while initiating interpersonal skills come under this domain.

 - Development approach and lifecycle: Tasks that assist in developing products or services following the project lifecycle are described under this element.